krumplisbalhe/cardgame/README.md

 https://www.rabbitmq.com/install-homebrew.html

+Open 3 terminal windows, make sure all of them has the correct environment activated! (source xy/bin/activate)

 And started it in one terminal window with the command : `rabbitmq-server`

+(You might have to do the appending before: export PATH=$PATH:/usr/local/opt/rabbitmq/sbin)

 Then, in an other terminal window: `kuyruk --app tasks.kuyruk worker`